syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfCarousel/getting-started.md

 This section provides a quick overview for working with Essential Carousel for Xamarin.iOS.
 It guides you to the entire process of creating a SfCarousel in your Application.

-## Referencing Essential Studio components in your solution
+## Referencing Essential Studio® components in your solution

-After installing Essential Studio for Xamarin, you can find all the required assemblies in the installation folders, typically:
+After installing Essential Studio® for Xamarin, you can find all the required assemblies in the installation folders, typically:
 {Syncfusion Installed location}\Essential Studio {version number}\lib

 And below assembly reference to the iOS unified project.